uncle-droy/DatabaseEngineInC/README.md

 - FIELDDELETE: Delete a field
 - RENAME: Rename a field
 - EDIT: Edit a particular cell's data given its row number and field name
+- ADDFIELD: Add a new field to the database
 - COMMIT: Commit all changes to the database file permanently
 - HELP: Show list of all commands and how to use them

 Commands and features yet to come:
-Select statments to show particular data
+- Select statments to show particular data
-Primary key system
+- Primary key system